 Interdisciplinary education is at the heart of the Hertie School's teaching.
-Engineering and the hard sciences have a significant role to play in informing good governance and decision-making around the world.
-The New Perspectives Scholarship is aimed at students with an undergraduate degree in the natural sciences or engineering who wish to combine their previous training with the tools and knowledge necessary for effective policymaking in all sectors or careers in the international arena.
+Science, technology, engineering and mathematics (STEM) play a significant role in informing good governance and decision making around the world.
+The New Perspectives Scholarship is aimed at students with a STEM undergraduate degree who wish to combine their previous training with the tools and knowledge necessary for effective policymaking in all sectors or careers in the international arena.

 Who is it for?

-All applicants motivated to pair their background in science or engineering with training in public policy or international affairs in order to effect positive change in any sector.
+All applicants motivated to pair their STEM background with training in public policy or international affairs in order to effect positive change in any sector.

 How to apply

 - First, submit a standard application to the MPP, MIA or MDS programme.